 The Company is principally engaged in the exploration and development of mineral properties in Mexico and Peru.
 The Company is in the exploration stage as its properties have not yet reached commercial production and none of its properties is beyond the preliminary exploration stage.
 All work presently planned by the Company is directed at defining mineralization and increasing understanding of the characteristics of, and economics of, that mineralization.
 The Company's principal asset is the El Oro gold-silver property located in the states of Mexico and Michoacan, Mexico (the "El Oro Property" or the "Property").
-As of the date of this MD&A, the Company holds a 70% interest in the El Oro Property and 100% of rights to explore and reprocess several different tailings deposits located throughout the Municipality of Hidalgo, State of Mexico ("Tailings").
-The Company has commenced evaluation activities on one of the acquired gold and silver tailings deposit, specifically, the Mexico Mine Tailings.
+As of the date of this MD&A, the Company holds a 70% interest in the El Oro Property.
+In June of 2013 the Company entered into an agreement with the Municipality of El Oro giving the Company 100% of the right to explore and reprocess several different tailings deposits located throughout the Municipality of Hidalgo, State of Mexico.
+The Company has conducted evaluation activities on one of the acquired gold and silver tailings deposits, specifically, the Mexico Mine Tailings.
+Although the original term for this agreement was until December 2015, the Company is in discussions with the Municipality and anticipates getting an extension to the Agreement.